 When one examines the underlying data behind the map and bar chart above a couple of lessons can be learned.
 A simple one is: without sampling, there is no data.
 A second one comes from looking at the distribution of the individual bumble records.

 In the case of the Western bumble bee, Bombus occidentalis, the map shows that the species was very broadly distributed across the entire state.
-Gaps may be as much an artifact of a lack of sampling in a particular ecoregion than evidence of no western bumble bee presence.
+Ecoregions that have no demonstrated presence may be as much an artifact of a lack of sampling than evidence of no western bumble bee presence.
 Absence of evidence is not evidence of absence.

 In the chart above, Palouse Hills and Central Puget Lowlands jump out as western bumble bee hotspots.
 What the simple data does not identify is that Washington State University, WSU is located in the Palouse Hills and University of Washington (UW) campus is in the Central Puget Lowlands ecoregion.